Respecting a schemaless(dynamic schema) store’s strength

 Update – 1st Sep 2012 – Things I have not covered in Hive Article-

-———–Is it snapshotted/backed up to Azure storage and takes advantage of inherent replication there.
+* Is data snapshotted/backed up to Azure storage and takes advantage of inherent replication there. (updated – preferred storage is azure storage rather than local nodes)

-———–Is it backed up to “Managed” location every x hours/minutes
+* WRT Hive Metadata – Is it backed up to “Managed” location every x hours/minutes (no clear idea)

--Upgrade & rollback of underlying version will be part of HOA’s lifecycle management.
+* Upgrade & rollback of underlying version will be part of HOA’s lifecycle management.
 Assumption here is at present one version will be prevalent across tenants.
-Upgrading individual clusters to different version is not supported.
+Upgrading individual clusters to different version is not supported. (updated-2013 December – upgrade to new version is supported)

-- Dealing with hadoop fsck identifying bad/missing blocks and related issues
+* Dealing with hadoop fsck identifying bad/missing blocks and related issues (do you own)

 Updated – 20th Sep 2012